Large crowds enjoy Batavia Farmers Market, a 30-year summer tradition

 People enjoy the Batavia Farmers' Market along North River Street on June 29, 2024.

-Families and smiling faces gathered along the sun-dappled riverwalk in downtown Batavia on Saturday, June 29 as the Batavia Farmers’ Market is enjoying its 30th season.
+Families and smiling faces gathered June 29 along the sun-dappled riverwalk in downtown Batavia as the Batavia Farmers Market enjoys its 30th season.

 Along North River Street from 8 a.m. to noon every Saturday until Oct.
-26, guests come to enjoy the sounds of acoustic guitars, try out the different food trucks, and shop from vendors selling things from homegrown mushrooms and organic farm produce to homemade candles and baked berry pies.
+26, guests come to enjoy the sounds of acoustic guitars, try out the food trucks and shop at vendors selling things from homegrown mushrooms and organic farm produce to homemade candles and baked berry pies.

 People enjoy the Batavia Farmers' Market on June 29

-For eight years, Katie and Carlos Palomares have welcomed farmers market guests to their stand selling vegetables from their farm, Mighty Greens Farm in Elburn.
+For eight years, Katie and Carlos Palomares have welcomed farmers market guests to their stand that sells vegetables from their farm, Mighty Greens Farm in Elburn.

-Guests are always quick to buy up their cherry tomatoes, micro-greens, and lettuces ranging from butter lettuce to romaine.
-More information on their farm can be found at mightygreensfarm.com.
+Guests are quick to buy up the farm’s cherry tomatoes, micro-greens and lettuces ranging from butter lettuce to romaine.
+More information about the farm is at mightygreensfarm.com.

 “This is my hometown, so selling here feels extra special,” Palomares said.
 “These will always be my people.”

-New this year, Batavia is hosting Wednesday evening farmers markets from 5 to 8 p.m.through the end of August in the same location.
+New this year, Batavia is hosting a Wednesday evening farmers markets from 5 to 8 p.m. through the end of August in the same location.

 “I am very proud to be a part of this farmers market.
 I think it’s the best market out there; it’s always wall to wall with smiling people.”